Area Forecast Discussion

 National Weather Service Mount Holly NJ

-An intense low pressure system will continue to move northward
+An area of low pressure will continue to slowly drift to the south

 .NEAR TERM /UNTIL 6 PM THIS EVENING/...